How much is car insurance for a new car?

 - The coverages, limits and deductibles you choose on the new car

-These are just a few of the factors that go into calculating your auto premium.
-Contact your insurance company if you have questions about how to save money on your car insurance.
+These are just a few of the factors that go into calculating your car insurance premium.
+Contact your insurer if you have questions about how to save money on your car insurance.

 New car insurance cost: What to look for when comparing auto insurance quotes

 As you gather car insurance quotes, consider asking if you qualify for any discounts.
 Most insurers offer discounts for bundling auto insurance with another policy like homeowners or renters insurance, says the III.
-You may also be eligible for discounts based on your new car's safety features or your driving history.
+As mentioned above, you may also be eligible for discounts based on your new car's safety features.